Compare VENDOR.Max

 - Weather-driven output vs regime-based delivery

-- Battery replacement cycles vs no chemical storage
+- Battery replacement cycles vs no primary chemical battery cycling requirement

 - System complexity vs solid-state architecture